Doug821/Doug821/README.md

 ### Hi there 👋
-My name is Douglas.
+My name is Douglas, I'm a front-end developer.
-- 🌱 I’m currently learning ReactJs⚛.

 If you would like to exchange ideas about it, talk to me, I would love to help and learn together.